The following day walks cater for those who would like to explore sections of the Conondale Range Great Walk without the need for overnight camping.

 This area is home to a variety of nocturnal animals including the mountain brushtail possum and three species of micro bat—chocolate wattled bat, eastern long-eared bat and eastern horseshoe bat.

-12km one way (allow 6.5 hours walking time, including Mt Allan fire tower walk—1.5km return)
+Time: allow 6.5hrs walking time, including Mt Allan fire tower walk 1.5km return

 Begin with a steady climb through open forest to the top of the ridge.
 This section follows old management roads connected with new track.
 There is a stark transition from dry open forest to wet sclerophyll forest.